How Mindfulness Helps You Work With Intention

 Mindfulness is a practice of intentionally paying attention.
-In the last few months, I’ve been writing about the benefits of mindfulness and how to start bringing intention to your work.
+In the last few months on the Idealist Career Advice blog, I’ve been writing about the benefits of mindfulness and how people like you can start using this practice to bring more intention to your work.

 Knowing why you pay attention to certain things and overlook others can help you clarify what steps you need to take to make an impact in your life and on the world.
-Strategizing and planning for the future are not in themselves destructive- in fact, they can be necessary for most situations.
-But sometimes we get distracted by our tendency to strategize out of the present moment, and this is where intention can come in.
+Strategizing and planning for the future are not in themselves destructive; in fact, they can be necessary for most situations.
+But sometimes we get distracted by our tendency to strategize out of the present moment—this is where intention can come in.

 Bringing intention to your work while easing up on goals